rethinkdb/horizon/examples/vue-todo-app/readme.md

-# RethinkDB Fusion TodoMVC example using Vue.js
+# RethinkDB Horizon TodoMVC example using Vue.js

 ## Ideas for future